magic-wormhole/magic-wormhole/README.md

 for a network attacker to learn the shared key is to perform a man-in-the-middle attack during the initial connection attempt, and to correctly guess the code being used by both sides.
 Their chance of doing this is inversely proportional to the entropy of the wormhole code.
-The default (which can be changed) uses 16-bit codes, so for each use of the tool, an attacker gets a 1-in-65536 chance of success.
+The default is to use a 16-bit code (use --code-length= to change this), so for each use of the tool, an attacker gets a 1-in-65536 chance of success.
 As such, users can expect to see many error messages before the attacker has a reasonable chance of success.

 ## Timing